AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Keras Tuner for Hyperparameter Optimization: Employed Keras Tuner to systematically explore and optimize neural network configurations, including variations in the number of layers, the number of neurons per layer, and learning rates.
+- Keras Tuner for Hyperparameter Optimization: Used Keras Tuner to systematically explore and optimize neural network configurations, including variations in the number of layers, the number of neurons per layer, and learning rates.
 - Model Definition and Tuning: Defined a neural network model function that is compatible with Keras Tuner, specifying the architecture and hyperparameters to be tuned.
-- Evaluation and Validation: Utilized the best model configurations identified by Keras Tuner to fit the data, employing cross-validation techniques with SciKeras to rigorously evaluate model performance.
+- Evaluation and Validation: Used the best model configurations identified by Keras Tuner to fit the data, utilizing cross-validation techniques with SciKeras to evaluate model performance.

 **Key Findings:**

-- Keras Tuner facilitated the identification of optimal hyperparameters, potentially improving upon previous models' performance by exploring a wide range of network configurations.
+- Keras Tuner enabled the identification of optimal hyperparameters, potentially improving upon previous models' performance by exploring a range of network configurations.
 - The application of cross-validation with SciKeras provided a more robust evaluation of the neural network model, ensuring that the performance assessment was thorough and less prone to overfitting.

 **Conclusion:**
 Homework 8 demonstrates the effectiveness of advanced tools like Keras Tuner and SciKeras in refining neural network models for complex regression tasks.
-Through strategic hyperparameter tuning and enhanced validation methods, it is possible to significantly improve model performance, underscoring the value of these techniques in machine learning workflows.
+Through strategic hyperparameter tuning and enhanced validation methods, it is possible to greatly improve model performance, showing the value of these techniques in machine learning workflows.

 ## References
 - Acquaviva, V. (2023). *Machine Learning for Physics and Astronomy*.
 Princeton University Press.
 This book has been a key resource, providing important knowledge that greatly influenced the methods and techniques discussed in this repository.